RAKWireless/RUI3-Best-Practice/RUI3-RAK12500-RAK1904-GNSS/README.md

 }
 ```

-## send_handler & send_packet
+## sensor_handler & send_packet

 This functions are where the action is happening.

-**`send_handler`** is called by the timer or by an interrupt triggered by the accelerometer.
+**`sensor_handler`** is called by the timer or by an interrupt triggered by the accelerometer.
 First, if in LoRaWAN mode, it checks whether the node has already joined the network.

 ```cpp
 void sensor_handler(void *)